rbren/lucy/README.md

 ```bash
 lucy define def.json
 ```
-which pushes the definition to Lucy's servers.
+which pushes the definition to lucy's servers.

 ### The Package
 Now we create a package by starting a new directory with two files: